qdrant/docs/qdrant/v1.2.x/configuration.md

     qdrant/qdrant
 ```

-## Configuration order
+## Configuration priority and order

+*Effective as of v1.2.1*

-Multiple configurations may be loaded.
-All of them are merged into a single
+Multiple configurations may be loaded on startup.
+All of them are merged into a
-effective configuration that Qdrant uses.
+single effective configuration that is used by Qdrant.

 Configurations are loaded in the following order: